terrapower/armi/doc/requirements/srsd.rst

 As the report package is a lightweight interface to write data out to a text based format, and render a few images, the performance costs are entirely negligible and should not burden the run, nor the user's computer in both memory and processor time.

+.. req:: The settings package shall present no burden.
+   :id: REQ_SETTINGS_PERFORMANCE
+   :status: implemented, needs test

+The settings package shall be optimized as necessary.
+In theory it should not present a burden on performance although it is used very frequently.

 -------------------
 Software Attributes
 -------------------